turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is another example of when we might use a object?
 In this case, why is a object better than an array?

-* As stated above, Objects make much better blueprints than arrays because of the specificity of the keys.
+* As stated above, Objects make much better models than arrays because of the specificity of the keys.
 Instead of referencing the index number of an Array to access the value, using object.name to access object values by the variable name makes readability and understanding of code much better.
 Also, the push, pop, splice, etc function of arrays seems much more limited than what Objects allow.
-Also, though we have not touched on it, I have become aware of the "Extend" ability that objects hold which allow for much more complex functionality than Arrays.

 1. What questions do you still have about objects?